MITRECND/chopshop/docs/chopshop_docs/embedding_chopshop.md

 Handler.handle_ctrl(message) -- This function is meant to handle 'ctrl' messages

-Handler.stop() -- This function is called with ChopUi is ending and gives the handler a chance to shutdown properly
+Handler.stop() -- This function is called when ChopUi is ending and gives the handler a chance to shutdown properly
 </pre>